 Unless otherwise provided, the definitions below apply to all of the University’s Privacy and Security Policies.
 These terms are capitalized when used in the Policies to indicate that they have been uniquely defined by the University or federal law.

+The terms “must,” “shall,” “may not,” and “will” are used to indicate requirements; “should” is used to indicate a recommended action.

 Authorization.
 The formal grant of authority by a patient to a Covered Entity or Health Care Component to Use or Disclose the patient’s Protected Health Information.
 45 C.F.R. § 164.508 (c).